Valomanu/AFK-Auftrag-Projekt-AFK/README.md

 # AFK-Auftrag-Projekt-AFK
-## The easy to use Profect and Costumer Managment tool.
+## The easy to use Project and Costumer Managment tool.
-This Software was designed for fast and effiecient minecraft name searches.
+This Software was designed for AFK Software.

 ## Usage
 1. [Download](https://github.com/Valomasnu/AFK-Auftrag-Projekt-AFK/releases) the .zip file from my Github Page.